New to Facebook ads? Well, you are at the right place.

 Well, turns out the answer is relativity as Dan Ariely proposed in his book Predictably Irrational.
 He explained that relativity is the secret agent in more decisions than we would have realized.
 To an extent, it has even helped decide whom to date - and ultimately, whom to marry through the ugly friend effect

-Placed in a marketing perspective, if you are given the choice to go to Paris or Rome, which will you choose?
+From a marketing perspective, if you are given the choice to go to Paris or Rome, which would you choose?
 Given that both choices weigh equal, most will have a hard time choosing, but throw in a free breakfast for the trip to Paris, the choice would be made obvious.

 You’re going to Paris.

-But, do not mistake value proposition in Facebook advertising as just about giving freebies.
-It can be a message that expresses certain benefits whether it is in terms of convenience and affordability.
-In this case, sharing a great recipe or guidelines to writing is also an example of value proposition.
-Last but not least, call-them-to action.
+However, do not mistake the value proposition in Facebook advertising for just giving freebies.
+It can be a message that expresses certain benefits, whether in terms of convenience and affordability.
+In this case, sharing a great recipe or guidelines for writing is also an example of a value proposition.
+Last but not least, call-to-action.

 The Call-to-Action Button